jeffdonthemic/jeffdonthemic.github.io/_posts/2015-02-03-84-things-you-should-know-about-the-salesforce-com-spring-15-release-2.markdown

 <li>If you use ConnectApi (Chatter in Apex) there are an <strong>extremely</strong> large number of enhancements to checkout.</li>
 <li>There is a number of new and modified Apex classes and interfaces so see the docs for details.</li>
 <li>API v33.0 has a large number of new and changed objects for you to pore over.
 The REST API now supports insert/update of BLOB data plus CORS support!
 Hurrah!!</li>
-<li>The Streaming API now supports generic streaming for events that aren’t tied to Salesforce data changes.</li>
+<li>The Streaming API now supports generic streaming for events that arent tied to Salesforce data changes.</li>
 <li>The Tooling API adds SOSL support and a few new objects and new fields on existing objects.</li>
 <li>For ISV there are also a number of enhancements that will make you happy and your jobs easier.</li>
 </ul>